Operation Forager logistics: Saipan

 The Army's 1176th Construction Group, under the command of Colonel Brendan A. Burns, who doubled as garrison engineer, undertook the construction of a new 8,500 ft asphalt-surfaced runway at Isley Field for Boeing B-29 Superfortress bombers.
-The new runway ran across the existing one, so in order not to interrupt fighter operations, work proceeded on the two ends of the runway, leaving the existing airstrip untouched.
+The new runway ran across the existing one, so in order to not interrupt fighter operations, work proceeded on the two ends of the runway, leaving the existing airstrip untouched.
 The topsoil was not deep, and underneath was coral rock that had to be removed by blasting, for which the 804th Engineer Aviation Battalion used about five tons of dynamite each day.
 Asphalt was produced at plants located near the field, and coral rock came from a quarry 2 mi away.
 The engineers laid down a coral base 12 to 18 in deep.

-A second strip was begun to the northwest, but the difficulty encountered was so great that it was developed as a shorter, medium bomber strip only.
+A second strip was begun to the northwest, but the difficulty encountered was so great it was only developed as a shorter, medium bomber strip.
 Another B-29 runway was constructed at Isley, parallel to the first.
 The first B-29 of the 73rd Bombardment Wing landed on Saipan on 12 October, before work on the first runway was completed.
 The second was in use by 15 December, but works at Isley were not completed until April 1945.